 Founding Director

 My teaching and research interests focus on the transdisciplinary and comparative socio-cultural history, social psychology, anthropology, performativity, and politics of “scriptures” as wedge for critical research in society and culture.
-He uses the complex engagements of scriptures as analytical wedge for ongoing theorizing and comparative research.
-Wimbush’s particular areas of expertise turn around the uses of scriptures in circum-Black Atlantic and their implications not only for the study of the history of the Black Atlantic, but also the phenomenology of scriptures.
+I use the complex engagements of scriptures as analytical wedge for ongoing theorizing and comparative research.
+My particular areas of expertise turn around the uses of scriptures in circum-Black Atlantic and their implications not only for the study of the history of the Black Atlantic, but also the phenomenology of scriptures.

-My research focus on scriptures has led him throughout his professional career to take initiatives to conceptualize and structure and direct innovative collaborative research projects as well as curricular changes.
-In the 1990s he created and garnered foundation funding for cross-disciplinary collaborative project on African American and the Bible.
+My research focus on scriptures has led me throughout my professional career to take initiatives to conceptualize and structure and direct innovative collaborative research projects as well as curricular changes.
+In the 1990s I created and garnered foundation funding for cross-disciplinary collaborative project on African American and the Bible.
 In 2004 I established and became founding director of the internationally recognized Institute for Signifying Scriptures.
-And in 2010 he conceptualized as the first of its kind as part of an advanced university-level study of religion curricular initiative the Critical Comparative Scriptures program.
-I am the author or editor of twelve books, scores of articles and essays; and the producer of a documentary film [link here to Finding God in the City of Angels—docu film].
+And in 2010 I conceptualized an advanced university-level study of religion curricular initiative the Critical Comparative Scriptures program.
+I am the author or editor of twelve books, scores of articles and essays; and the producer of a documentary film Finding God in the City of Angels.
 The following narrative helps explain and make a compelling case for the efforts to establish ISS as independent scholarly organization.

 CAREER NARRATION